 The choice of other tests depends on the type, location, and extent of your lymphoma.
 If lymph nodes or other organs are affected, CT scans may be used to measure the size of any remaining tumors.
 PET scans may be done if your doctors aren’t sure if an abnormal area on a CT scan is an active lymphoma or scar tissue.

 Almost any cancer treatment can have side effects.
 Some may last for only a short time, but others can last longer, or might even be permanent.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 If the lymphoma does come back at some point, further treatment will depend on where it recurs, what treatments you’ve had before, how long it’s been since treatment, and your overall health.
 For more information, see the section “What if the lymphoma keeps growing or comes back after treatment?”
 For more general information on dealing with a recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.

 At some point after treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
 It is important that you be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy (and always keep copies for yourself):

 - A copy of your pathology report(s) from any biopsies or surgeries

-- Copies of imaging tests (CT or MRI scans, etc.) or photographs, which can usually be stored on a CD, DVD, etc.
+- Copies of imaging tests (CT or MRI scans, etc.) or photographs, which can usually be stored digitally (on a DVD, etc.)

 - If you had surgery, a copy of your operative report(s)

-- If you had targeted therapy or chemotherapy, a list of the drugs, drug doses, and when you took them
+- If you had chemotherapy or other drug treatments, a list of the drugs, drug doses, and when you took them

 - If you had radiation therapy, a summary of the type and dose of radiation and when and where it was given